yzhang18/RNA-SeqEZPZ-NF/README.md

 These are the steps to get **human hg19** references to run this pipeline.
 Following these steps will enable you to select hg19 genome in the graphical interface.
 1. Go to ```RNA-SeqEZPZ``` directory and create a ```ref/hg19``` directory. **Note**: foldername MUST be ```ref/hg19```
    ```
-   # go to RNA-SeqEZPZ directory.
-Only do this if you haven't done "cd RNA-SeqEZPZ" before
-   cd RNA-SeqEZPZ
+  # if you follow step 4 above, then you are already in RNA-SeqEZPZ directory
   # create a ref directory inside RNA-SeqEZPZ and a sub-directory called hg19 under ref
    mkdir -p ref/hg19
    ```
 3. Go to the directory created in step 1 and download hg19 fasta file to this directory